home

 how to start lindy in your community

-America is getting more unhealthy by the minute - and our butts are getting, um, well, we're number one in a lot of things and butts are certainly a category we excell at!
-Anyone who has been lindy hopping for more than a few months has watched beginners go from "civilian weight" to aerodynamic lindy hopper size (gosh, who knew pounds would drop off if you did the equivalent of running track for 10-12 hours a week?!?).
 America is also becoming socially inept - TV and video games are creating a generation of bores - the habitat of a dance scene fosters not just rigorous exercize, but sociability (dances are like cocktail parties without the drinks), manners (you have to politely ask her to dance), grooming (people actually shower and wear nice clothes to dances) and nobody does drugs!
 Wouldn't it be nice to bring swing to your town for one or all of these reasons?

 some suggestions: